 It will create the new Pipeline inside Azure DevOps

 The second option is Existing Azure Pipeline YAML file.
 Clicking this will ask you to select an existing YAML file from your Repo.
-Once you select a YAML file, this will take you to a web editor.
-But, this time it will be pre-populated with the code from your existing YAML file, if there is any.
-Note: your YAML file needs to exist already, but it doesn't need to have any code yet.
+Once you select a YAML file, it will take you to a web editor.
+But, this time it will be pre-populated with the code from your existing YAML file (if there is any).
+Note: your YAML file needs to exist already, but it doesn't necessarily need to have any code yet.
 In the upper-right corner, you will see a button that says 'Run'.
 There's no need to run this pipeline right now.
 So, you can click on the dropdown and select 'Save' instead.
 This will create the new Pipeline inside Azure DevOps.

 At this point, if everything worked correctly, you should have a new Pipeline configured in Azure DevOps which is connected to a YAML file stored in a Version Control System.
-The YAML file could have some sample code, it could have your own code, or it could even be empty.
-The contents of the YAML file aren't important right now.
+Depending on your situation, the YAML file could have some sample code, it could have your own code, or it could even be empty.
+It doesn't matter, as the contents of the YAML file aren't important right now.
 They only matter when we attempt to run our Pipeline, and we're not at that point yet.